Skip to content

 • Traditional readings and discussions to commemorate the tragedies of Tisha b’Av.

 Our High Holy Days are a time of community, reflection, and remembering those who need a helping hand.
 We begin the Shabbat before Rosh Hashanah with S’lichot, which we hold at a different location every year.
-We continue with Rosh Hashanah and Yom Kippur services at the RCHP annex, with pot-luck lunch on the first day of Rosh Hashanah and a shared break fast meal at the end of Yom Kippur.
+We continue with Rosh Hashanah and Yom Kippur services at HPCT-CAE, with pot-luck lunch on one of the days of Rosh Hashanah and a shared break fast meal at the end of Yom Kippur.

 We use Machzor Eit Ratzon, created by Minyan member Joseph G. Rosenstein.
 Like the siddur, the machzor includes transliteration and guideposts that are useful if you are new to our services or to Judaism.